davy7125/polyphone/en/tutorials/using-custom-releases-in-an-instrument.md

 Load the sample twice in Polyphone and then, in the second instance of the sample, remove everything in the sample except the release.
-The removal can be done by using the key :kbd:`Alt` and then defining an area on the [sample graph](manual/soundfont-editor/editing-pages/sample-editor.md#doc_graph).
+The removal can be done by using the key :kbd:`Alt` and then defining an area on the [sample graph][s-editor-graph].
 To find the point where the release begins, play the sample several times and try to define the point where you think no more power was inducing the sound.
 This last part will be the release.
 Then follow the instructions below.